sagiegurari/cargo-make/README.md

     pub args: Option<Vec<String>>,
     /// If command is not defined, and script is defined, the provided script will be executed pub script: Option<Vec<String>>,
+    /// The script runner (defaults to cmd in windows and sh for other platforms) pub script_runner: Option<String>,
     /// A list of tasks to execute before this task pub dependencies: Option<Vec<String>>,
     /// override task if runtime OS is Linux (takes precedence over alias)